Asfandyar1213/image-stitching-panorama/README.md

 ## Usage

+### Running the Application

-1. Run the application:
+1. Start the application:
 ```bash
 python app.py
 ```

-2. Open your web browser and navigate to the URL shown in the terminal (usually http://127.0.0.1:7860)
+2. Open your web browser and navigate to the URL shown (typically http://127.0.0.1:7860)

-3. Upload two images that you want to stitch together
-   - The images should have some overlapping areas for better results
+3. Use the interface to:
-   - The images should be taken from the same position with different angles
+   - Upload two images with overlapping regions

-4. Click "Submit" to generate the panorama

-## How it Works

-1. The application detects keypoints and descriptors in both images using SIFT
-2. It matches the features between the two images
-3. Computes the homography matrix to transform one image to align with the other
+   - Adjust processing parameters if needed
-4. Warps and blends the images to create a seamless panorama
+   - Generate and view the panorama

-## Notes

-- For best results, use images with good overlap (30-50%)
-- Images should be taken from the same position
-- Avoid moving objects in the scene
+   - Save the result

+### Example Usage

+The application provides controls for:
+- **Brightness Adjustment**: Enhance dark or bright images
-- Good lighting conditions help in feature detection
+- **Contrast Adjustment**: Improve feature detection in low-contrast images
+- **Blur Amount**: Reduce noise in sharper images
+- **Blending Method**: Choose between average and multi-band blending

+## How It Works

+The image stitching process follows these steps:

+1. **Image Analysis**: Analyze brightness, contrast, and sharpness
+2. **Parameter Adjustment**: Automatically adjust processing parameters
+3. **Feature Detection**: Find distinctive points using SIFT
+4. **Feature Matching**: Match points between images using FLANN
+5. **Homography Estimation**: Calculate transformation matrix
+6. **Image Warping**: Transform and align images
+7. **Image Blending**: Seamlessly combine images

+## Technical Details

+### Adaptive Processing

+The system adapts to different image characteristics:
+- For dark images: Increases brightness
+- For low-contrast images: Enhances contrast
+- For noisy images: Applies appropriate blur

+### Error Handling

+Comprehensive error handling for common issues:
+- Insufficient features
+- Poor matches
+- Invalid homography
+- Processing errors

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- OpenCV library for computer vision algorithms
+- Gradio for the interactive interface